Are you an adviser? Go to Unbiased Pro

 If you die after taking your pension benefits, the situation is different, depending on how you have taken your pension.
 Your spouse may get a percentage of your pension, or they may be able to take a taxed lump sum.

-If you die after age 75, any lump sum or income taken will be subject to income tax at the beneficiary's marginal rate, and if it exceeds the lump sum death benefit allowance (LSDBA), a 45% tax rate will apply to the excess.
+If you die after age 75, any lump sum or income taken will be subject to income tax.
+If it exceeds the lump sum death benefit allowance (LSDBA), tax will be due at the beneficiary’s marginal tax rate.

-ISAs are relatively simple: if you die, the entire ISA will be cashed in and paid to your spouse.
+ISAs are relatively simple: if you die, the entire ISA will be cashed in and paid to your beneficiaries.

-Bear in mind when your spouse passes away, this money can then be passed onto your children.
+Bear in mind that when your spouse passes away, this money can then be passed on to your children.
 This isn’t always possible with pensions, as many schemes only provide death benefits to your spouse.

 So, is a pension or ISA best?

-There are many benefits and drawbacks of both investment types.
+There are benefits and drawbacks to both investment types.

 Pensions are particularly beneficial for higher-rate taxpayers who get a higher rate of tax relief on initial contributions.